CoralVentures/coral_flutter/docs/naming_conventions.md

 }
 ```

-This will help us wire up:
+This will help us:

-- mapping our bloc events to state in `counter_bloc.dart`
+- map our bloc events to state in `counter_bloc.dart`
-- mapping our bloc events to analytic events in `counter_analytic_listener.dart`
+- map our bloc events to analytic events in `counter_analytic_listener.dart`

 ### Gotchas